BadescuGabi/Zoological-atlas/README.md

 # Zoological atlas
- I created a zoological atlas where user can add animals on atlas and categorize them by help of classes.
+ I created a zoological atlas in which users can add animals and categorize with use of classes.